mscdex/cap/README.md

 Description
 ===========

-A binding for performing packet capturing with [node.js](http://nodejs.org/).
+A cross-platform binding for performing packet capturing with [node.js](http://nodejs.org/).

 This binding is tested on Windows and Linux.